 Please note, because the debrief process must occur before making an award, OSPI likely will schedule the Debrief Conference shortly after the announcement of the ASB and the Bidder's request for a Debrief Conference.
 OSPI will not allow the debrief process to delay the award.
-Accordingly, bidders should plan for contingencies and alternate representatives.
 Therefore, Bidders should plan for contingencies and alternate representatives; Bidders who are unwilling or unable to attend the Debrief Conference will lose the opportunity to protest.

-D.7.
+D.9.
 PROTEST PROCEDURE

-This protest procedure is available to Bidders who submitted a response to this RFP document and who have participated in a debriefing conference.
-Upon completion of the debriefing conference, the Consultant is allowed five (5) business days to file a protest of the procurement with the RFP Coordinator.
-Protests shall be submitted to the RFP Coordinator via email.
+This protest procedure is available to Bidders who submitted a response to this RFQ document and who have participated in a debriefing conference.
+Upon completion of the debriefing conference, the Consultant is allowed five (5) business days to file a protest of the procurement with the RFQ Coordinator.
+Protests shall be submitted to the RFQ Coordinator via email.